Authority: Executive Vice Chancellor and Provost

 5. PERFORMANCE STANDARDS

-5.2 For each realm of responsibility specified in the faculty member’s SME, the PTRC and the Department Head determine whether the faculty member meets expectations, does not meet expectations, or exceeds expectations relative to the percentage of the faculty member’s workload that the SME assigns to that realm of responsibility.
+5.2 For each realm of responsibility specified in the faculty member’s SFR, the PTRC and the Department Head determine whether the faculty member meets expectations, does not meet expectations, or exceeds expectations relative to the percentage of the faculty member’s workload that the SFR assigns to that realm of responsibility.
 Based on these assessments, the PTRC and the Department Head will also make an overall determination of whether the faculty member’s performance meets expectations, does not meet expectations, or exceeds expectations.
 The determinations of the PTRC will be based on a simple majority vote.

 5.3 Criteria for the determination of meets expectations in different realms of responsibility

 5.3.1 Teaching.
 The faculty member’s teaching responsibilities during the review period should be proportional to the percentage of the faculty member’s workload assigned to teaching.
 Evidence of teaching effectiveness, regular attendance in class, punctuality, and availability for consultation are required.
 Factors to be taken into account in appraising teaching may include (but are not limited to) the following: willingness to contribute to the missions, goals, and objectives of the Department, the College, or the University; student evaluations and other feedback from students; peer evaluations; enrollments; curricular development (including documented work on substantial course revision, new courses, and new programs); number of individual student academic projects supervised.

 5.3.2 Scholarship and Research.
 The faculty member’s scholarly and research activities and achievements should be proportional to the percentage of the faculty member’s workload assigned to scholarship and research.
 In the case of a faculty member who has a standard workload of 40% in this realm, the following two conditions must be satisfied.